zacanger/niddesa/text/generated-translations/cullaniddesa/sinhala/22-sinhala-amazon.md

 [Msdiv 107] (#msdiv107) {#msdiv107 .ref .msdiv} (17-10)

 [APZ 107.1] (#apz107 .1) {#apz107 .1 .ref .apz} "Lonely Done Darkness
-“There was” who was single because the spheres were pacific Said.
+"There was" who was single because the spheres were pacific Said.
 There is no second one.
 Lonely since the cravings were discarded.
 Monthentha Weetharaga Because lonely.
 Singled because of the monastery.
 Since the monastery is Vetamoha Singled.
 Singles are single, because they are free.
 Going to the monagonal road Singled.
 The same returnees came to the compassion, but they were single.

 [APZ 107.2] (#apz107 .2) {#apz107 .2 .ref .apz} "How to Spend
-Is it single by desensities?”
+Is it single by desensities?"
 He was young and had a scarlet hair The voice laments with the tearfulness of the young age of the young.
 All household peeling without the consent of the alleged parent and relatives Ambuluru Pistallide Cousins Pistallide, Mithramatha Pistallide